BRA1L0R/hopper-rs/README.md

 | total_game | Value(int) | people who attemped or succeded joining this server |
 | total_ping | Value(int) | people who pinged this server |

-As counters reset through restarts, data manipulation using the influx query language allows to aggreate rows and get persistent results.
+_NOTE: As counters reset through restarts, data manipulation using the influx query language allows you to aggregate rows and get persistent results._

 ## How to run